Meet the Writers

 Charles

-Charles Shepard, President & CEO.
+Charles Shepard, President & CEO

-Amanda Shepard, Vice President & COO.
+Amanda Shepard, Vice President & COO

-Alyssa Dumire, Director of Education.
+Alyssa Dumire, Director of Education

 Alyssa studied art education and art history at Ball State University (chirp chirp!) then volunteered as a docent before joining FWMoA’s full-time staff in 2016.
 Although much of her work is now behind-the-scenes planning, the school tour and docent programs are still very near and dear to her heart.
 She’s also an alum of the Scholastic Art & Writing Awards, a program she now gets to help bring to the students of Northeast Indiana and Northwest Ohio.
 When not at the museum, she enjoys being outdoors, cooking, and baking.
-Most of her, however, time is spent at the service of her very needy beagle-mix, Addy.
+Most of her time, however, is spent at the service of her very needy beagle-mix, Addy.

-Kaitlin Binkley, Director of Visual Communications.
+Kaitlin Binkley, Director of Visual Communications

 Dedicating herself to art in all its forms since age 12, Kaitlin graduated from the University of Saint Francis in 2013 with a B.A. in Communication Art and Graphic Design.
 She also completed all the credits for a B.A. in Studio Art, Illustration but they can only fit so much on the diploma!
 Since then she works to boost the visual identity of the Fort Wayne Museum of Art with branding and visual consistency in addition to increasing the public’s awareness of the treasure in their city that is FWMoA through social and traditional media.
 When not telling everyone she knows about all that’s cool at the museum, she is birdwatching, playing with her three cats, or building things in Minecraft!